What are Google doing NOW?

 May sound strange that we are telling you about this because you all know that Google changes their algorithms daily.
 But this is a significant update so they thought they better let people know!

 What will it mean for you, your website and your SEO (search engine optimisation)?
-Well it’s not easy navigating these algorithms so you may need help to get things back on tack and plan a future strategy.
+Well it’s not easy navigating these algorithms so you may need help to get things back on track and plan a future strategy.

 Well we are still wading through the details as Google tend not to give out the specifics of these changes.
-However the headlines are that video is going to continue to play a significant role in making your site more appealing in search.
+However, the headlines are that video is going to continue to play a significant role in making your site more appealing in search.
 But the crucial part of the information we have seen is that genuine, original content is what Google wants, in the SEO world, we refer to this as E-A-T Expertise, Authoritativeness and Trustworthiness.

 What do Google recommend you do?

 Content & Quality:Does the website offer original, high-quality content that isn’t just copied from somewhere?
 Are the page title and description appealing and do they reflect the content?
 If you were a webmaster, would you share the content with friends?